gitZac/nexus/README.md

 # Nuxt Multisite Inheritance Example

-This template shows how to approach a problem of unifying multiple applications with a sginificant amount of shared functionalities on the UI/feature layer.
+This template shows how to approach a problem of unifying multiple applications with a sgnificant amount of shared functionalities on the UI/feature layer.

 The goal of this template is to reuse as much as possible from the *base* application that is a common part and then easily override/extend the differentiating parts per site.